bwiklund/gamepad.js/README.md

 A simple demo of the HTML5 Gamepad API, showing debug info and button states for all connected controllers, in realtime.

-Built with angular.js and middleman and some other jazz.
+Built with React, TypeScript, and Stylus

 See it in action here: http://html5gamepad.com